 Case Schedule Plan

-January 28 event is a kick off where the data sets for Shirley are introduced and people who have the skills to do the analyses requested above will discuss the data and the analysis.
+- January 28 2021 This first event is a kick off where the data sets for Shirley are introduced and people who have the skills to do the analyses requested above will discuss the data and the analysis.
 We will recruit highly skilled scientists for their immediate help with the case.

 - Transcriptomics analyses